-Thus for emission and reduction estimations on temporarily occupied by the Russian Federation territory of Ukraine expert estimation was performed [1], and the results of the inventory are an aggregation of this assessment with the results of inventory made on the basis of official data for the years 2014-2018 for the rest of the territory of Ukraine.
+Thus for emission and reduction estimations on temporarily occupied by the Russian Federation territory of Ukraine expert estimation was performed [1], and the results of the inventory are an aggregation of this assessment with the results of inventory made on the basis of official data for the years 2014-2019 for the rest of the territory of Ukraine.

-GHG emissions in Ukraine in 2018 amounted to 339.24 Mt CO2-eq. excluding LULUCF, what is 64.0 % lower than in the base 1990 level, but 5.1 % higher than in 2017.
-With the LULUCF sector, emissions in 2018 amounted to 341.89 Mt CO2-eq. and decreased in comparison with base year by 61.3 %, while in comparison with 2017 increased by 9.4 %.
+GHG emissions in Ukraine in 2019 amounted to 332.11 Mt CO_2 -eq. excluding LULUCF, what is 64.8 % lower than in the base 1990 level, and 2.3 % than in 2019.
+With the LULUCF sector, emissions in 2019 amounted to 332.16 Mt CO_2 -eq. and decreased in comparison with base year by 62.4 %, and by 2.5 % in comparison with 2018.

-The largest share of GHG emissions in the base year is carbon dioxide - 73.2 % with LULUCF.
+The largest share of GHG emissions in the base year is carbon dioxide - 73.2 % with LU-LUCF.
 Methane emissions in 1990 were 20.7 %, and those of nitrous oxide - 6.1 %.
-In 2018 carbon dioxide remained the largest emitted gas - 68.5 % of all GHG emissions, with 19.8 % and 11.4 % of methane and nitrous oxide respectively.
+In 2019 carbon dioxide remained the largest emitted gas - 68.3 % of all GHG emissions, with 19.9 % and 11.4 % of methane and nitrous oxide respectively.

-CO2 emissions take place in all sectors, as well as net removals of CO2 in the LULUCF sector.
-CO2 emissions in 1990 amounted to 646.41 Mt and decreased as of 2018 by 63.8 %, to the level of 234.15 Mt (Table ES.2.1).
-The economic decline that followed the collapse of the USSR in 1991 led to initial significant reduction of energy consumption, and thus in decreasing of CO2 emissions.
-In the period from 2000 through 2007, CO2 emissions stabilized with a slight upward trend.
-Despite the increase in CO2 emissions in this period was due to growth of the economy, the emissions are not directly correlated with the rate of economic development.
+CO_2 emissions take place in all sectors, as well as removals of CO_2 in the LULUCF sector.
+CO_2 emissions in 1990 amounted to 647.25 Mt and decreased as of 2019 by 65.6 %, to the level of 222.43 Mt (Table ES.2.1).
+The economic decline that followed the collapse of the USSR in 1991 led to initial significant reduction of energy consumption, and thus in decreasing of CO_2 emissions.
+In the period from 2000 through 2007, CO_2 emissions stabilized with a slight upward trend.
+Despite the increase in CO_2 emissions in this period was due to growth of the economy, the emissions are not directly correlated with the rate of economic development.
 This was due to restructuring of the economy, outstripping growth in the trading, services, and the financial sector compared to industrial production, which made a significant contribution to GDP growth in this period.
-The second important factor that had a significant impact on CO2 emission trends in this period was modernization of production, which made possible to reduce energy consumption, and, correspondingly, CO2 emissions, i.e. carbon-intensity of major commodity group production.
+The second important factor that had a significant impact on CO_2 emission trends in this period was modernization of production, which made possible to reduce energy consumption, and, correspondingly, CO_2 emissions, i.e. carbon-intensity of major commodity group production.

-CO2 emission trend in 2008-2018 was determined by the influence of the global financial and economic crisis in 2008-2009 and a temporary occupation by the Russian Federation of the Autonomous Republic of Crimea, the city of Sevastopol and certain districts of Donetsk and Luhansk regions in 2014, which largely determined commodity production in the major export-oriented industries (metallurgy, chemical, mechanical engineering, etc.), which in turn affect supply sectors - electric power generation, mining (ore and coal mining)2.
+CO_2 emission trend in 2008-2019 was determined by the influence of the global financial and economic crisis in 2008-2009 and a temporary occupation by the Russian Federation territory of Ukraine in 2014, which largely determined commodity production in the major export-oriented industries (metallurgy, chemical, mechanical engineering, etc.), which in turn affect supply sectors electric power generation, mining (ore and coal mining)2.

-Totals of 2015-2018 are presenting the results of number of factors, connected with overall economy growth of Ukraine, structure and amount of fuels used in Energy and industry products outputs.
+Totals of 2015-2019 are presenting the results of number of factors, connected with overall economy growth of Ukraine, structure and amount of fuels used in Energy and industry products outputs.

-Moreover, during the entire time series since 1990 to 2017, GHG removals were decreasing in LULUCF, and in 2018 the sector for the first time became a net source, what was connected mainly with national practices of cropland and grassland management, as well as forestry management and natural disturbances frequency and severity.
+Moreover, during the entire time series since 1990 to 2017 GHG removals were decreasing in LULUCF and in 2018-2019 for the first time the sector became a net source, what was connected mainly with national practices of cropland and grassland management, as well as forestry.